 Do you Qualify for LHC Services?

-In order to get legal information, summary advice or a referral at a Drop-In Clinic, you must:
+In order to get legal information, summary advice or a referral at a Drop-In Clinic or Telephone Appointment, you must:

 - Not qualify for Legal Aid.
 Learn about Legal Aid’s criteria and Agreement to Pay Program.

 - Not already have a lawyer helping you with your legal matter

 - Lawyers must avoid helping both sides of a disagreement.
 We will complete a conflict check to ensure that we have not already helped another person involved in your matter.
 If a conflict exists, we cannot help you.
 However, we will do our best to refer you somewhere else.

 - Meet our Financial Eligibility Guideline – as part of the client intake form, you will be required to sign a declaration stating the number of people in your family unit and the total annual income all people in your family.